Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 2: The model

 \subsection{3.1: Over-density evolution from VMOND}

-The question then is whether this faster overdensity evolution due to our mechanism is enough to give agreement with data.
+The question therefore is whether this faster overdensity evolution in our paradigm is enough to give agreement with data.
 We shall suggest that it can be, but the argument is not straightforward.
 We have to make assumptions about galaxy formation, power spectra, simulations and energy redistribution that take us a long way beyond our original model, although they depend crucially upon its details. \\\\ From an initial overdensity $\delta_{int}$ at recombination, we can use $\delta+\delta^{1/2}\propto a(t)$ to calculate the overdensity $\delta$ at redshift $z<1080$ by